CookiesKush/Botnet-WEBGUI/README.md

 - [x] Add command to search for a file on the client with the name of the file (not the path (take the name of the file from a list seperated by a space))
 - [x] Add little description of the command when section is chosen
 - [x] Add process control command (be able to block a process from running)
-- [ ] Fix sysinfo breaking everything and only returning "pong"
+- [x] Fix sysinfo breaking everything and only returning "pong"
-- [ ] Switch shell over to run cmd commands otherwise they break the shell
+- [x] Switch shell over to run cmd commands otherwise they break the shell
-- [ ] Clean up client file and remove all unused code
+- [x] Add network scanner command
+- [x] Create a list bots commands

 - [ ] Add port scanner command (scan clients network for open ports (local and public))
-- [ ] Add network scanner command (scan clients network local network and return IP:MAC address)
 - [ ] Make grab system info get alot more info
+- [ ] Clean up client file and remove all unused code
 - [ ] Add full input validation
+- [ ] Fix ddos commands not running on all clients at the same time